yeohhq/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as   (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-* Parameters can be in any order.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 </div>

 #### 2.1.1 Viewing help : `help`

-Shows a message explaining how to access the help page.
+If you need help using Archangel, simply enter `help`, a message explaining how to access the help page.

 ![help message](images/helpMessage.png)